singularityhub/singularity-hpc/docs/getting_started/user-guide.rst

 By default, shpc installs with the ability to create a local database for you to keep track of your containers (as an admin), which is not accessible to the user.
-However, it's not entirely needed because you can easily use lmod.
+However, it's not entirely needed because you can easily use your module system to do the management.
 Here are the configuration options available to you:

 .. code-block:: yaml